Zbee/UserSystem/README.md

 For more detailed information please see the [documentation](http://l.zbee.me/1KPsvcy).

-##Todo
- * ~~Make the database tighter (user blobs are 160 characters, make that column 160 characters, etc.)~~ and create cascading deletions
- * Made the same database standard inside of tests (preferably without having to recreate the databases for each test)
- * Write more tests and make them work for every possible return as well as tests trying to dangerous code run or inserted into the database
- * Write documentation for all of the files
- * Split this repository into a stable (master) branch and a development branch

 ##Features
 * 2-step Logins
 * User Settings
 * Email Verification
 * Password Recovery
 * Multi-standard compliancy

-##Features to come
-* reCAPTCHA integration
-* More Encryption
-* Option to not store passwords
-* Option to allow storage of public key prints so that a 2Step login email can be encrypted
-* Locout people after so many failed attempts at forms
-* Option to allow users to be able to login with just their emails (enter email, get an email with link, follow link, you're logged in)
-* Option to turn off confirming that a user exists ("Useranme or Password was incorrect," versus "No such user")
-* Ability to login/register with other services

 ##Security